MikesGlitch/vue-tile-layout/README.md

 # TODO:
-- Rebuild this in WebComponents and create a Vue component that wraps it
+- Rebuild this in WebComponents
-- Make a React wrapper as well
+- Make a Vue/React/Angular component that wraps it

 ## What is Vue Tile Layout?